FILING FOR UTAH DISABILITY BENEFITS

 - Blindness and Visual Loss

-- Bone Fractures – non-healing after 12 months
+- Bone Fractures – that do not heal after 12 months

 - Brain Cancer